North Minch

 A map of the northern section of Scotland, with the Minch as the main focus

 In north-west Scotland, a strait of sea called The Minch separates the Outer Hebrides islands and the mainland of Scotland.
 It is a sea channel of the Atlantic Ocean, between 14 to 45 miles in width and reaches a great length of 70 miles.
 The Sea of the Hebrides northern limit is The Lower Minch, also known as Little Minch.
 It is The Minch’s southern extension that separates the island group of the Outer and Inner Hebrides.
-Stornaway is the capital of Lewis, which has the main port connecting across the Minch to Ullapool, on the mainland.
+Stornoway is the capital of Lewis, which has the main port connecting across the Minch to Ullapool, on the mainland.

 Spectacular Scenery and Abundant Wildlife in The Minch